By Tomáš Kincl, Ph.D. Dept. of Exact Methods Faculty of Management

 their size.

-Feng-GUI was able to provide similar results as eye-tracking and thus may significantly reduce website development cost and contribute to more efficient marketing communications.
+may significantly reduce website development cost and contribute to more efficient marketing communications.

 The analysis confirmed that Feng-GUI can digest management relevant outcomes for marketing managers and web designers who oversee and take decisions about the international portfolio of brand websites.